 Dear Planning Minister and Members of Parliament

-I write to express my concern over the amount of public land that is currently under consideration for sale to property developers.
+I write to express my concern over the amount of public land that is currently under consideration for sale lease and license to property developers.

 Public land and assets should be kept in public hands, to ensure prosperity for future generations of Tasmanians.

 Amend the Land Use Planning Act to require the Planning Minister to consult the community when public land is being re-zoned, gifted, ownership transferred or sold.